nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Androgen-Depleting:** Pertaining to the reduction of androgen levels, such as testosterone, relevant to the effects of Eligard.

-### Expanded Definition and Usage\nEligard, with its active ingredient leuprolide acetate, plays a crucial role in the management of hormone-sensitive tumors and conditions.
+### Expanded Definition and Usage:
+Eligard, with its active ingredient leuprolide acetate, plays a crucial role in the management of hormone-sensitive tumors and conditions.
 By effectively lowering testosterone levels, it can significantly inhibit the growth of prostate cancer cells.
 In women, its use in endometriosis helps to relieve pain and reduce the size of endometrial tissues.
 The medication's impact on hormone levels also finds utility in managing precocious puberty, helping to align the body's developmental timeline with typical physiological processes.